sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### Set a timer.
 If timeout period expires and server is still around, call `process.exit`.

-Note: This then becomes a hard shutdown for any clients still connected, but time is up and the worker just has to go.
-This whole idea of gracefully shutting down is all about "best efforts".
-If the server is in a bad state (e.g., db disconnected), bad things might happen to these in-flight requests that we are trying to finish out cleanly, too.
-But they would have anyway if you had just down a hard shutdown without trying to close cleanly.
-So might as well try it.
+Note: Now it's hard shutdown, but **time is up** and the worker just has to go.
+Gracefully shutting down is all about **"best efforts"**.
+If the server is in a bad state (e.g., db disconnected), **bad things might happen** to these in-flight requests that we are trying to finish out cleanly, too.
+But **they would have anyway** if you had just down a hard shutdown without trying to close cleanly.
+So **might as well** try it.
 Most likely, if the shutdown is due to an application error, the other requests will be fine.